juangamella/icp/README.md

 ## Tests

 Unit tests and doctests are included.
-Additionally, the output of the overall procedure has been checked against that of the R package by the original authors [`InvariantCausalPrediction`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1) over tens of thousands of random graphs.
+Additionally, the output of the overall procedure has been checked against that of the `R` package by the original authors, [`InvariantCausalPrediction`](https://cran.r-project.org/web/packages/InvariantCausalPrediction/index.html) over tens of thousands of random graphs.
 Of course, this doesn't mean there are no bugs, but hopefully it means *they are less likely* :)

 The tests can be run with `make test`.
+This will also execute the doctests and run the `R` implementation on random inputs for comparison.
 You can add `SUITE=<module_name>` to run a particular module only.
 There are, however, additional dependencies to run the tests.
-You can find these in [`requirements_tests.txt`](https://github.com/juangamella/ges/blob/master/requirements_tests.txt) and [`R_requirements_tests.txt`](https://github.com/juangamella/ges/blob/master/R_requirements_tests.txt).
+You can find these in [`requirements_tests.txt`](https://github.com/juangamella/icp/blob/master/requirements_tests.txt) and [`R_requirements_tests.txt`](https://github.com/juangamella/icp/blob/master/R_requirements_tests.txt).

-**Test modules**

-They are in the sub package `ges.test`, in the directory `ges/test/`:

-   - `test_decomposable_score.py`: tests for the decomposable score base class.
-   - `test_gauss_bic.py`: tests for the Gaussian bic score.
-   - `test_operators.py`: tests for the insert, delete and turn operators.
-   - `test_pdag_to_cpdag.py`: tests the conversion from PDAG to CPDAG, which is applied after each application of an operator.
-   - `test_utils.py`: tests the other auxiliary functions.
-   - `ges.test.test_vs_pcalg`: compares the output of the algorithm vs. that of `pcalg` for randomly generated graphs.

 ## Feedback